MelbourneHighSchoolRobotics/ev3sim/docs/bot_editing.rst

   :width: 600
   :alt: The bot select screen highlighting the new and edit buttons.

+If you have the windows one click install, you can also find your bot in ``workspace/robots`` and right click, select ``Open`` to edit the bot.

 If you are creating a new bot, you'll be prompted to pick a baseplate for the bot.
 The baseplate is the object that all other components of your robot will rest on.
 This can be a circle, a regular polygon, or a rectangle.